glitched-nx/linkalho/README.md

   - No!
 You have a hacked switch.
 Online is always a risk.

 - Can this app do "place whatever question here"?
   - You can start by reading the [previous section](https://github.com/rdmrocha/linkalho#why-do-i-need-this-app).
 This app will allow you to link/unlink a fake/generated NNID to your user accounts without the need for an internet connection, and that's it.
-If you still fail to understand what this is and it's purpose, it's highly likely that you simply don't need this app.
+If you still fail to understand what this is and its purpose, it's highly likely that you simply don't need this app.
 Worry not: if you ever need it, you'll know it.

 <br>